GabeArnell/6502Compiler/README.md

 This is a browser app writen in TypeScript, compiled into JS for usage.
 The sourcecode typescript is in the src folder and compiles into the /dist/js folder.

+The test cases document is in
+CodeGenTestCases.txt
+But the test cases (and the actual code for the test cases) is accessible via the test cases dropdown menu, or the TestCases.ts in the src folder.

 COMPILING THE APP